iliaskarim/CocoaSoundCloudAPI/Sharing.md

 When the user is done entering metadata and setting the sharing options, you should end up with an array of connections that the user has chosen.

 In case of *private* sharing, provide a way to specify an array of email adresses.
+SoundCloud will take care of sending the mail, and shares internally if the user if he already has a SoundCloud account!

 Upload the file
 ---------------

 One all the metadata is in place, the file can be uploaded.
 For this, we use the API wrapper again:

-	[api performMethod:@"POST" onResource:@"tracks" withParameters:parameters context:@"recordingUpload" userInfo:nil]
+	[api performMethod:@"POST" onResource:@"tracks" withParameters:parameters context:nil userInfo:nil]

 You can get more info about this call and its parameters from the [API documentation for tracks](https://github.com/soundcloud/api/wiki/10.2-Resources%3A-tracks-continued).